SEED-platform/ruby-client/README.md

 ## Usage

-It is recommended that you set your SEED username and password in the environment variables
+It is recommended that you set your SEED username and password in environment variables

 ```bash
 export BRICR_SEED_USERNAME=user@domain.com